binaryberry/CV/README.md

   - Ruby, object-oriented programming and software design
   - Full stack web development
   - Pair programming and teamwork
   - Final project: [Map to the Future] - a map of the world representing historical events through time.
 Built in 2 weeks with [David Wickes], [Lovis Schultze] and [Merve Silk].
-My contribution was:
+  My contribution:
       - I researched similar projects and map tools we could use
       - I set up the postgres database allowing to link events between them (using datamapper)
       - I styled the pop ups in CSS